dringewald/docker-nmrih-server/README.md

 * Follows the KISS principle (Keep It Simple, Stupid) to make it easy to understand and adjust the image to your needs
 * Optimized to be run as a single pod in a kubernetes cluster

+You can find a docker-compose.yml and a kubernetes-nmrih.yml in the [GitLab repository](#useful-links)

 ## Goal of this project
 The goal of this container image is to provide an easy to run No More Room in Hell gameserver in a container which follows the best practices.
 I did not find images that were easy to understand.
 Most were optimized for their own needs.
 With this image I try to provide you an easy container for your favorite game.

 ## Usage
+Before you can use this image, you must create at least one [Game Server Login Token (GSLT)](https://steamcommunity.com/dev/managegameservers).
+This must be specified in the NMRIH_TOKEN variable.
+The App ID for NMRIH is: 317670

 Start the Docker container and make sure to mount a directory or volume to keep the files persistent:

     docker run -p 22:22/tcp -p 27010:27010/udp -p 27015:27015/tcp -p 27015:27015/udp -p 27020:27020/udp \
     -v ~/nmrih-gamedata-folder:/home/nmrih/server \
     -v ~/nmrih-steamcmd-folder:/home/nmrih/steamcmd \
+    -e NMRIH_TOKEN="GSLT" \
     holt31/nmrih-server:latest

 Or if you want to use a different startmap, you could set that via a variable as follows: